Russia national rugby league team

+In 2010, Russia was expelled for a series of rule breaches and readmitted under the Association of Rugby League Clubs, they regained full member status three years later.
+After the 2022 Russian invasion of Ukraine, the International Rugby League and European Rugby League suspended Russia's membership thus preventing them from competing in all international rugby league competitions.
+They were later downgrade to affiliate status.

 History

 1990s

 The Russia Bears were formed in 1991 for a tour of two English teams, the York Wasps and Fulham RLFC.
 The Bears played their first overseas match in 1991 against the French national team at the Stade Georges Lyvet, Villeurbanne on Sunday, 27 October 1991.
 The Bears were beaten 26-6 by France.
 Later that year, the Bears toured South Africa to play a three-match series against South Africa.
+The following year, the team participated in the 1995 Rugby League Emerging Nations World Championship.

 2000s

-The 2000 RLWC provided the Bears with the opportunity to compete with the international heavyweights of rugby league: England and Australia.
-Also in their group was Fiji, who the Bears played first up in Barrow.
-Led by Sydney Roosters prop Ian Rubin, who was born in Odessa, Ukraine, the Bears were involved in a tight struggle and it was Fijian captain, winger Lote Tuquri, who proved to be the difference between the two sides, with Fiji winning 38-12.
-The next two games were against opponents who proved to be beyond the Russians, with two big defeats at the hands of the English national team and a record 110-4 defeat by the Australians.